 Contact Us Today for Your Free Case Evaluation

-When you work with JD Law, you can take a stand against your charges.
+When you work with JD Law, we take a stand against your charges.
 If you are a first-time offender charged with misdemeanor theft, you may qualify for a diversion program instead of jail.
 Even if you are battling a felony charge or face the possibility of a consecutive conviction, one of our primary concerns is protecting your rights.
-No matter what the circumstances are surrounding your arrest for theft, our San Diego criminal defense lawyer is prepared to help you.
+No matter the circumstances surrounding your arrest for theft, our San Diego criminal defense lawyer is prepared to help you.

 To discuss your legal options and your next step, contact our firm for a free consult.

 Criminal Background Checks: What Can Employers Ask You?